xuanx1/parsonsThesis-xuan/README.md

 Satake, K., Fujii, Y., Harada, T., & Y. Namegaya.
 2008.
 "Tsunami Source of the 2004 Sumatra-Andaman Earthquake and Its Long-Term Effects on Tectonics."
 Bulletin of the Seismological Society of America 98 (3): 1127–1144.

+Berryman, K. 2006.
+"Review of Tsunami Hazard and Risk in New Zealand."
+GNS Science Report 2006/53.
+Wellington: GNS Science.

+Dominey-Howes, Dale, George Papathoma, and Richard A. Cox.
+2006.
+"Assessing the Vulnerability of Buildings to Tsunami in Coastal Thailand."
+Natural Hazards and Earth System Sciences 6 (5): 547–58.

+Scheer, Stefan, Matthias Braun, and Tobias Ullmann.
+2020.
+"Modeling Tsunami Vulnerability in Coastal Megacities: A GIS-Based Multi-Criteria Analysis."
+International Journal of Disaster Risk Reduction 42: 101348.

 ###### Structure Durability Index:
 FEMA.
 Designing for Earthquakes: A Manual for Architects.
 Washington, DC: Federal Emergency Management Agency, 2006.